 For this costume I purchased a red sweatshirt with a hood and red sweatpants.

 I purchased straw colored yarn for the spaghetti and brown pom poms at a craft store.
-I cut the yarn in approx. the same length and applied them randomly a few pieces in each with a hot glue gun, then using the hot glue gun I applied the brown pom poms randomly directly on the spaghetti.
+Then, I cut the yarn in approx. the same length and applied them randomly a few pieces in each with a hot glue gun, then using the hot glue gun I applied the brown pom poms randomly directly on the spaghetti.

 I bought a red mask just to cover the face and to get the costume effect.
 Finally, I used a strainer/colander (you could use metal or plastic) which I had right in the kitchen to put on the top of his head which was rigged up with zip ties and we cannot forget the Italian Bread.